ahadjixenofontos/pres-data-intersections/PITCHME.md

 Compare books by country based on their average days of subshine per year Or a non-fiction or fiction books which were written throughout a year, if we have the info on when the authors started writing and make assumptions about how many words they wrote per day

 ---

+> Beware of bugs in the above code; I have only proved it correct, not tried it.
+> Donald Knuth

+Note:
+These are the words of Donald Knuth, author of The art of computer programming, a legendary book from 1968, communicating the difference between math and buggy reality.

+What gets lost when you abstract away the messy, physical world?
+You need to be aware.

+The fact that programming languages are much less ambiguous than natural languages makes it even more critical that we code with a conscious awareness of the biases that our code could introduce.

+---

+@title[CCS Data Scholars]

+Note:
+I am very excited that what we've come to call data science is so popular.
+I am not alone in thinking that this "trend" won't go away.
+For that reason, last summer we hosted 18 girls through a partnership with a local non-profit organization called Educate Tomorrow, which works with foster care and similarly disadvantaged youth
+We created a program for them to at the very least expose students to the various facets of data science early on, and at most, hopefully, inspire them to incorporate a data-mindset in the way they view the world around them, and to incorporate programming in their toolset.

+---

+@title[Projects across disciplines]

+Note:
+A key feature of this program is to showcase how data science can be married to almost any other discipline.
+If you're into literature, as this audience knows all too well, you can open up a whole world of questions that you can ask by picking up the tools.
+Same if you are into questions that have to do with "where" as represented by spatial data, or images.

+---

+@title[Image project]

+In our image processing project, the main question we were asking was whether it's better to smile or not to smile in the selfies that you post to social media.

+---